rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 This design means Bison Trails or Gemini could use Rocket Pool the same as a DeFi power user.
 Simply show up with 16 ETH and you’re treated the same as any other node operator.
 Rocket Pool’s democratized staking system doesn’t favor any one party, as ETH staked through Rocket Pool always directly supports the network.

-Rocket Pool’s staked ETH wrapper, rETH, is the purest in DeFi.
-We foresee a vibrant ecosystem of integrations ranging from lending markets to run validators more efficiently to composability for productivity.  ***ToDo - fix this.
-Not clear at all.

-In short, rETH is a natural building block for Etherum, and the most trust-minimised form of staked ETH.
+Rocket Pool’s staked ETH wrapper, rETH, is the purest in DeFi because of the Rocket Pool network being fully distributed and trust-minimised.
+This makes rETH a natural building block for Etherum and providers of all kinds.

 ### What tokens does Rocket Pool use?